 Who is the player?

-Since I’ve stressed the mechanics part of your game design, we need to jump to the next logical step and talk about how those mechanics affect your player.
+Since I’ve stressed the mechanics part of your game design and Game Design Documents, we need to jump to the next logical step and talk about how those mechanics affect your player.
 What is the player going to be doing in your game?
 This is where you can talk about the story, placement, and characteristics the player has.
 You can do this in whatever format makes sense for your project.
 Usually, a short paragraph makes the most sense.
 An example from a survival game would be something like this:

 “The player is a scientist who crash-landed on a watery planet.
 The player must swim around the environment to locate resources necessary for survival and escape.
 The player must also fend off hostile aquatic aliens if they hope to survive.
 By crafting items, the player can build vehicles, tools, and housing.”